dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/how-to-use-databricks-workflows-to-run-dbt-cloud-jobs.md

 </TabItem>
 </Tabs>

-Multiple Workflow tasks can be set up using the same notebook by configuring the `job_id` parameter to point to different dbt Cloud Jobs.
+Multiple Workflow tasks can be set up using the same notebook by configuring the `job_id` parameter to point to different dbt Cloud jobs.

 ## Closing